gustavofanha/basic-user-crud-spring-boot/README.md

-﻿## A User CRUD made in SpringBoot and H2 database
+﻿## A User CRUD made in SpringBoot framework and H2 database